Solution to convert, process and visualize videos in uncompressed YUV formats

 YUV Convert is mainly designed for:

 YUV Convert can run on virtually any PC.
-It can even run on a laptop.
+It can perfectly run on a laptop.

 At start up, YUV Convert displays a window showing two preview frames: one for the input video and one for the output video.
 To start using YUV Convert, you generally click a "Browse..." button in order to select an input video file that you want to convert.